Madelyyn/zipline/README.md

 #### Nix

-If you have [direnv](https://direnv.net/) installed, you can simply cd into the cloned directory and run the following command:
+If you have [Nix](https://nixos.org) and [direnv](https://direnv.net/) installed, you can simply cd into the cloned directory and run the following command:

 ```bash
 direnv allow
 ```

-Granted that you have direnv setup properly, you will now be in a new nix shell with all the dependencies and PostgreSQL installed.
+After doing so, your shell will be setup for development.

 If you aren't using direnv, you can run the following command to enter the nix shell: